 ZIP Code profiles

 Profiles are available for ZIP codes covering the city of Milwaukee and suburbs in Milwaukee County.
-Select a profile on a ZIP code map or from a list of available ZIPs.
+Select a profile on a ZIP code map.

 Define a custom profile

-ETI provides comparison data on purchasing power, business activity, and workforce density for all census tracts, residential ZIP codes, and the 100 largest metro areas in the U.S. Note: The Milwaukee purchasing power profiles described above differ from the custom profiles available on the ETI website; see methodology for an explanation.
+ETI provides comparison data on purchasing power, business activity, and workforce density for all census tracts, residential ZIP codes, and the 100 largest metro areas in the U.S. Note: The Milwaukee purchasing power profiles described above differ from the custom profiles available on the ETI website.

 Enter any combination of census tracts (by county) to obtain custom made printouts of estimated purchasing power for 16 retail categories along with U.S. Census data on the workforce population in a neighborhood or business plan market area.